JacceyCode/finance/README.md

 It features the linking of multiple bank accounts into one secured app for financial transaction management, budget planning and tracking.

+## Test

+To test this app feature, after signing up with the basic details, you are directed to a new page to link bank account.

+Follow the prompt to link a dummy bank account and where `username and password` is required, input:

+- `username:` user_good
+- `password:` pass_good

+Then continue with the process to app dashboard.

 ## Developement

 This was developed using Next.js 14, TypeScript, ShadCN, Tailwind CSS, Chart.js, Appwrite, Plaid, Dwolla, Sentry.